top of page

 LIVE LECTURES

-The British in India's second live event for 2025 will be an evening lecture on Sir Charles James Napier on Monday 7 July at the East India Club.
+The British in India's fourth live event for 2025 will be a lunchtime lecture on Tuesday 25 November at the University Women's Club.

 How to book